Draw A Rectangle - Demo 02

 Normalized-Device-Coordinates

 The author owns two monitors, one which has 1024x768 pixels, and one which has 1920x1200 pixels.
 When he purchases a game from Steam, he expects that his game will run correctly on either monitor, in full-screen mode.
-If a graphics programmer had to explictly set the color of individual pixels using the pixel’s coordinates, the the programmer would have to program using “screen-space” (Any space means a system of numbers which you’re using.
-Screen-space means you’re specifically using pixel coordinates, i.e, set pixel (5,10) to be red).
+If a graphics programmer had to explicitly set the color of individual pixels using the pixel’s coordinates, the the programmer would have to program using “screen-space” (Any space means a system of numbers which you’re using.
+Screen-space means you’re specifically using pixel coordinates, i.e, set pixel (5,10) to be yellow).

 What looks alright in screen-space on a large monitor…